Integrative Leadership Seminar

 Merrie Benasutti, Associate Director, Student Initiatives & CHANCE Community Engagement, Center for Integrative Leadership

-This year-long, student-created course is focused on the neighborhood and community-based action research.
+This student-created, capstone course is focused on the neighborhood and community-based action research.
 The course has enrolled graduate students from the University’s schools of law, business and public affairs.
 Student research has successfully addressed community safety issues leading to a decrease in crime, neighborhood Arts collaboration creating a neighborhood Arts identity, advocacy for a neighborhood park which was previously being considered for development and a more central neighborhood location for a proposed LRT station.
 More...